billbuchanan/csn09112/week03_ns/labs/README.md

 | Perform and answer the following: |
 |-------------------------------|
-| On the firewall, capture traffic on the DMZ port, and generate some traffic from the LAN to the DMZ (such as accessing the Web server in the DMZ).
+| On the firewall, capture traffic on the DMZ port (pfsense GUI -via Ubuntu-Private, type 192.168.10.254, admin/pfsense; Diagnostics -> Packet Capture), and generate some traffic from the LAN to the DMZ (such as accessing the Web server in the DMZ).
 Does the traffic have the IP address of the gateway on the LAN port?
 Tick [ ]
 | On the firewall, capture traffic on the WAN port, and generate some traffic from the LAN and DMZ (such as accessing Google.com).
 Does the traffic have the IP address of the WAN port?
 Tick [ ]
 | On the firewall, examine the ARP table.
 Also on the hosts in the DMZ and the LAN, run arp –a, and determine all your MAC addresses.
 Do all the MAC addresses tie up?
 Tick [ ]